sl-x75/ViewBox/README_INSTALLATION.md

 ## 📦 Download

-Go to the [**Releases page**](https://github.com/yourusername/bonsai-viewer/releases) and download the latest version for your platform.
+Go to the [**Releases page**](https://github.com/yourusername/ViewBox/releases) and download the latest version for your platform.

 ---

 ## 🍎 macOS Installation

 ### Download
-- `bonsai-viewer-x.x.x-mac-universal.dmg` (works on Intel and Apple Silicon)
+- `ViewBox-x.x.x-mac-universal.dmg` (works on Intel and Apple Silicon)

 ### Installation Steps